aperium/Primal-to-Fluidigm/README.md

    1. Submit each fasta file to primal scheme with desired parameters using `runprimalscheme.sh`.
 This uses SLURM and a Singularity shell.
    2. Extract and prepare the coverage log summary and produce visusuals using
-      1. `grepcoverage.sh`  pulls information from output files of primalscheme.
+      1. `grepcoverage.sh`  pulls coverage information from output files of primalscheme.
-      2. `formatcoverage.R`  improves readability and formatting of the data from primalscheme.
+      2. `formatcoverage.R`  improves readability and formatting of the coverage data from primalscheme.
       3. `analyzecoverage.R` produces visual analysis of the results from primalscheme.
 Useful for determining if primalscheme did a good job designing amplicons given the set of constraining parameters.
 May help selection of best set of parameters to use for amplicon design.

 3. Design of fluidigm pools ([more detail](fluidigm_pool_design/README.md))